depressed-pho/pkgchkxx/README.md

 * `pkgchkxx -N` runs 22x faster than `pkg_chk -N`.

-This implementation achieves better performance by using a faster language, better algorithms, and making use of many CPUs whenever possible.
-The last one is the primary reason why a complete rewrite was needed: doing it in POSIX shell was simply not feasible.
+This implementation achieves better performance by using a faster language, better algorithms, and making use of more than a single CPU whenever possible.
+The last one is the primary reason why a complete rewrite was
+needed: doing it in POSIX shell was simply not feasible.

 ## External dependencies